NathanKys/WIT_weekly/week_3/README.md

 Fetch data and build its data to component, sorted in user ID.

-Make an box of inputs with given example, and prepend a same component with its input's value by clicking a button.
+Make a box of inputs with given example, and prepend a same component with its input's value by clicking a button.

 </br>